codinggita/CGXSwarrnim/Semester-1/python_unit_2(sem_1)/Assignment/assignment_1(31-08-26).md

 ```text
 My name is Rohit Kumar.
 I work as a Software Developer at ABC Technologies and I have 2 years of experience.
 ```
+Answer: employee_name="Rohit Kumar"
+job_role="Software Developer"
+company="ABC technologies"
+experience=2
+print("My name is",employee_name+"."," I work as a",job_role,"at",company,"and I have",experience,"years of experience.")

 ## Question 18 — College Information